openframeworks/ofSite/documentation/3d/ofMesh_.markdown

 brighter the surface will look.
-See the normalsExample for advice on computing the normals. addNormal adds the 3D vector to the end of the list, so you need to make sure you add normals at the same index of the matching face.
+See the normalsExample for advice on computing the normals. addNormal adds the 3D vector to the end of the list, so you need to make sure you add normals at the same index of the matching vertex.